andybrucenet/chart-finder/docs/notes/setup/package-registries.md

 ## pub.dev (Dart SDK)
 1. Install Dart (bundled with Flutter or via `brew install dart`).
-2. Run `dart pub token add https://pub.dev` (or the interactive `dart pub publish` flow) to authenticate; this stores credentials under `$HOME/.pub-cache/credentials.json`.
+2. Create/transfer a publisher:
-3. To create/transfer a publisher:
+   - Sign in to <https://pub.dev/> with the Google account that owns the target domain.
-   - Sign in to <https://pub.dev/> with the account owning the DNS domain.
+   - Follow pub.dev’s prompt to add a DNS TXT record proving domain ownership (we manage the record in Cloudflare).
-   - Add the TXT record that pub.dev prompts for (we use Cloudflare).
+   - Once verified, assign maintainers (e.g., `sab.chartfinder@gmail.com`).
-   - Approve the verification email and assign maintainers (e.g., `sab.chartfinder@gmail.com`).
+3. Run `dart pub publish` the first time you push a new package.
+The CLI opens a browser, confirms the DNS TXT record, and returns a token that Dart stores under `$HOME/.pub-cache/credentials.json` automatically.
+No manual API key management is required after the initial verification.
 4. Before publishing the generated client, dry-run the package:
    ```bash
    cd .local/backend/clients/dart